th3ALPHAnerd/orakle-git-workflow/README.md

 ![orakle-git-graph](images/orakle-git-graph.png)
 # orakle-git-workflow
-> A project to demonstrate the most common workflow for Oracle developers and highlight common pitfalls.
+> A project to demonstrate the most common workflow for Oracle developers and highlight common pitfalls

 <hr>